Tzunami/Infoledger/README.md

-# PenguineCRM
+# Infoledger

 # History
 This is an open-source CRM I wrote many years ago and thought I lost when my drive and backup died.
 I came across an old drive of backups, and to my surprise...look what I found, along with a bunch of unrelated goodies.
-So many years later let me introduce PenguineCRM :)
+So many years later let me introduce Infoledger :)

-# What is PenguineCRM ?
+# What is Infoledger ?
 It's CRM Math
 What is CRM Math?
 We will look at examples in the CRM Math Section.<br/>
 But before we start we need to understand a few Principles.<br/>